oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/sint-maarten.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: King WILLEM-ALEXANDER of the Netherlands (since 30 April 2013); represented by Governor Ajamu G. BALY (since 10 October 2022)
+- `國家元首`: King WILLEM-ALEXANDER of the Netherlands (since 30 April 2013); represented by Governor Ajamu G. BALY (since 10 October 2022)
-- `head of government`: Prime Minister Luc MERCELINA (since 3 May 2024)
+- `政府首腦`: Prime Minister Luc MERCELINA (since 3 May 2024)
-- `cabinet`: Cabinet nominated by the prime minister and appointed by the governor
+- `内閣`: Cabinet nominated by the prime minister and appointed by the governor
-- `elections/appointments`: the monarch is hereditary; governor appointed by the monarch for a 6-year term; following parliamentary elections, the leader of the majority party usually elected prime minister by Parliament
+- `選舉/任命`: the monarch is hereditary; governor appointed by the monarch for a 6-year term; following parliamentary elections, the leader of the majority party usually elected prime minister by Parliament

 ### 立法部門
-- `description`: unicameral Parliament of Sint Maarten (15 seats; members directly elected by proportional representation vote to serve 4-year terms)
+- `描述`: unicameral Parliament of Sint Maarten (15 seats; members directly elected by proportional representation vote to serve 4-year terms)
-- `elections`: last held 11 January 2024 (next to be held in 2028)
+- `選舉`: last held 11 January 2024 (next to be held in 2028)
-- `election results`: percent of vote by party - NA 23.9%, UPP 19.6%, URSM 13.9%, DP 13.6%, PFP 11.9%, NOW 10.3%, other 6.8%; seats by party - NA 4, UPP 3, URSM 2, DP 2, PFP2, NOW 2; composition - men 8, women 7, percentage women 46.7% (additional member is suspended)
+- `選舉結果`: percent of vote by party - NA 23.9%, UPP 19.6%, URSM 13.9%, DP 13.6%, PFP 11.9%, NOW 10.3%, other 6.8%; seats by party - NA 4, UPP 3, URSM 2, DP 2, PFP2, NOW 2; composition - men 8, women 7, percentage women 46.7% (additional member is suspended)

 ### 司法部門
-- `highest court(s)`: Joint Court of Justice of Aruba, Curacao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba or "Joint Court of Justice" (consists of the presiding judge, other members, and their substitutes); final appeals heard by the Supreme Court (in The Hague, Netherlands); note - prior to 2010, the Joint Court of Justice was the Common Court of Justice of the Netherlands Antilles and Aruba
+- `最高法院`: Joint Court of Justice of Aruba, Curacao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba or "Joint Court of Justice" (consists of the presiding judge, other members, and their substitutes); final appeals heard by the Supreme Court (in The Hague, Netherlands); note - prior to 2010, the Joint Court of Justice was the Common Court of Justice of the Netherlands Antilles and Aruba
-- `judge selection and term of office`: Joint Court judges appointed by the monarch serve for life
+- `法官遴選和任期`: Joint Court judges appointed by the monarch serve for life
-- `subordinate courts`: Courts in First Instance
+- `下級法院`: Courts in First Instance

 ### 政黨
 Democratic Party or DPNational Alliance or NANational Opportunity Wealth or NOWParty for Progress or PFPSint Maarten Christian Party or SMCPUnified Resilient St Maarten Movement or URSMUnited People's Party or UPPUnited Sint Maarten Party or US Party